GrandpaBond/pxt-flexfx/README.md

 ## Play-list Example:  Lip-sync
-So for example this code snippet would choreograph a crying face, alternating the two icons to achieve lip-sync.
+So for example, this code snippet would choreograph a crying face, alternating the two icons to achieve lip-sync.

 The code queues up some Plays of the built-in FlexFX "cry" on the Play-list,
 with different pauses queued in-between.
 Note that by calling ``||flexFX:stopPlaying||`` first,